saffire/language-specification/source/language/overloading.rst

         method Bar(arg1, String arg2);
     }

-Calling `Foo.Bar("foo", 1);` is an easy call, method 1 will be called, since that is the only candidate available to handle arguments "String, Object".
-But calling `Foo.Bar("foo", "bar");` isn't easy.
+Calling ``Foo.Bar("foo", 1);`` is an easy call, method 1 will be called, since that is the only candidate available to handle arguments "String, Object".
+But calling ``Foo.Bar("foo", "bar");`` isn't easy.
 Both methods support "String, Object" and "Object, String", and there isn't a more specific argumentlist we can match.

-In this case, ambiguity arrises.
+In this case, ambiguity arises.
 Saffire will resolve this by using the most specific first fit.
 Since a string matches a string better than an object, the first method will be called, since the first argument with the best fit is actually the first argument, while the second method has the first best fit in the second argument.

 Saffire has multiple candidates to call.
-In this case, Foo.Bar("foo", "bar") could either call method 3 or 4.
+In this case, ``Foo.Bar("foo", "bar")`` could either call method 3 or 4.
-In those situations, Saffire uses the method with the most **specific** argumentlist.
+In those situations, Saffire uses the method with the most **specific** argument list.
 In this case it's method 3, since we specify 2 strings while method 4 specifies 1 string and any object.